bkfleet1/regex/Develop/gist-template.md

 ## Regex Components

 ### [Anchors](#anchors)
 An anchor specifies the position in the string on which a match must occur.
 When an anchor is used in a search expression, the regex engine does not advance through the string or consume characters; it looks for a match in the specified position only.
-For example, **^** specifies that the match must start at the beginning of a line or string.
-Therefore, the regular expression **^https:** matches **"https:"** only when it occurs at the beginning of a line.
+For example, **^** specifies that the match must start at the beginning of a string.
+Therefore, the regular expression **^https:** matches **"https:"** only when it occurs at the beginning of a string.

 Below are a list of anchors and their usage.
 | Anchor | Usage |